-We now present an example problem of marking a (possibly cyclic) graph, in Fig. 1.
-Note that we have here a shared data structure, and so we cannot (directly) apply SL.
-Instead, we shall demonstrate what it would take to prove this program, with emphasis on roles of the specification and code footprints mentioned above.
+We now concretize this discussion with an example, in order to highlight this all-important "connection" issue.
+Consider the problem of marking a (possibly cyclic) graph, in Fig. 1.
 For simplicity, let a graph node have two successor fields left and right.

-'''

-struct node {

-int mark;

-struct node left;

-struct node right;

-};

-void markgraph(struct node x) {

-if (!x || x->mark) return;

-x \rightarrow mark = 1;

-markgraph(x->left);

-markgraph(x->right);

-}

-'''
+: ruct node { int mark; struct node left, right; }; : d markgraph(struct node x) { if (!x x->mark) return; x->mark = 1; markgraph(x->left); markgraph(x->right); }

-Fig. 1.
-Mark Graph Example
+Figure 1: Mark Graph Example

 The top-level precondition is that the graph is unmarked, and the postcondition is that the graph is fully marked.

 Because the function is recursive, clearly its precondition cannot simply be that the graph is fully unmarked.
-The required precondition is rather complicated, and we relegate the details to section 5.
+The required precondition is rather complicated, and we relegate the details to section 6.
 Here it suffices to say that the precondition must state that every encountered marked node is either previously encountered, or all of its successor nodes are already marked.
 The take-away is that this property is not naturally expressible without using a recursive definition.

 Furthermore, to have local reasoning, the first recursive call must not destroy what is needed as the precondition of the second call, and the second call should not negate the effects of the first.
 In other words, we need to describe: (1) the write footprint of the first call, (2) the footprint of the precondition of the second call, (3) the footprint of the postcondition of the first call, and (4) the write footprint of the second call.
 The verification process needs to "connect" and figure out that (1) and (2) are disjoint and that (3) and (4) are also disjoint.
+The take-away here, as in the first point, is that these footprints are not naturally expressible without using recursive definitions, and that to date no approaches have been able to reason about them automatically.